-Many other people are doing important and interesting things in an effort to move beyond intractability-in theory and in practice, in different locations and on different conflicts.
+Many other people are doing important and interesting work in an effort to move beyond intractability--in theory and in practice, in different locations and on different conflicts.
 Please share what you are doing here so we can all learn from each other.

 Things we are interested in hearing about, for instance, include (but are not limited to)

 - Books and articles you have written or are writing that relate to either intractable conflict theory, intervention practice, or both.